Jremedyy/Jremedyy/README.md

 # Hi, I'm Jeremy! 👋

-I'm a full-stack developer from Greater Philadelphia who lives and breathes code.
+I'm a full-stack developer from Greater Philadelphia who loves to code.
 I build intuitive, scalable applications with a diverse toolbox of modern technologies—and I'm always exploring new ways to push boundaries.
-When I'm not coding, I'm tinkering with new ideas, sharpening my design chops, or contributing to open source.
+When I'm not coding, I'm tinkering with new ideas, or sharpening my design chops.
 ---

 ## 🚀 My Toolbox & Tech Stack